 Progress on completing milestones, including status of progress toward Achievement of Full Operation, for each of the WPCS and CSO Control Measures set forth in the approved LTCP Update is provided in Table 2-2.
-The Consent Decree was entered January 17, 2014 and an amendment was filed September 20, 2016.
-In addition, under USEPA's Integrated Plan Framework, during this reporting period the City continued with Long Term Control Plan Optimization to evaluate and identify alternative solutions for each of the controls listed in the LTCP Update.
+The Consent Decree was entered January 17, 2014 and amendments were entered on September 20, 2016 and December 17, 2019.
+In addition, under USEPA's Integrated Plan Framework, during this reporting period the City continued with Long Term Control Plan Optimization to evaluate and identify alternative solutions for the controls listed in the LTCP Update that have yet to be constructed.

-Table 2-2 Status of Progress and Cost Incurred During Reporting Period For Control Measures Set Forth in Approved LTCP Update
+Table 2-2 Status of Progress and Cost Incurred During Reporting PeriodFor Control Measures Set Forth in Approved LTCP Update

-Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 1 Rack 3 Storage Basin(s) (Green infrastructure plus upsized underflow received case team approval) Bidding of Control Measure - June 30, 2018.
+Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 1 Rack 3 Green infrastructure plus optimized conveyance Bidding of Control Measure - June 30, 2018.
 Achievement of Full Operation - November 30, 2020.
+The Court entered the Second Amendment to the Consent Decree December 17, 2019 which replaced the storage basin with Green infrastructure plus optimized conveyance.
 Kelly Conveyance (CSO Rack 3), the upsized underflow, was awarded to a contractor.
-Chittenden Green Project (CSO Rack 3), one of the green infrastructure sites, was awarded to a contractor.
-Project costs incurred during the reporting period were approximately \$155,888.37.
-2 Rack 5 and 7 Green Infrastructure and Sewer Separation (Per Exhibit 3) Bidding of Control Measure - October 31, 2015.
+Contractor projected to start January 2020.
+Chittenden Green Project (CSO Rack 3), final landscaping and pavement remains to be completed on this project.
+Duane Green Project (CSO Rack 3) was awarded to a contractor, and is projected to start in January 2020.
+Project costs incurred during the reporting period for all Kelly (CSO Rack 3) projects were approximately \$963,403.02 1.a.
+Rack 3 Develop and implement GI O&M Plans Submit O&M Plan in accordance with Exhibit 7, no later than August 30, 2020 2 Rack 5 and 7 Green Infrastructure and Sewer Separation (Per Exhibit 3) Bidding of Control Measure - October 31, 2015.
 Achievement of Full Operation - October 31, 2017.
 Construction Notice to Proceed was issued on June 21, 2016.
-The plan for Green Maintenance is being finalized.
 Achievement of Full Operation occurred on October 26, 2017.
 Sub-final punch list is complete.
-Project costs incurred during the reporting period were approximately \$2,020,000.00.
-3 Racks 10 and 11 Storage Basin(s) Bidding of Control Measure - June 30, 2018.
+Project costs incurred during the reporting period were approximately \$1,692,374.26

+Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 3 Racks 10 and 11 Storage Basin(s) Bidding of Control Measure - June 30, 2018.
 Achievement of Full Operation - December 31, 2020.
-A construction manager at risk contract was awarded.
-Plans were finalized.
-Building demolition and site preparation began.
-Project costs incurred during the reporting period were approximately \$530,758.16.
-4 Rack 12 Storage Basin(s) Bidding of Control Measure - November 30, 2014.
+The Court entered the Second Amendment to the Consent Decree December 17, 2019 which increased the size of the storage basin from 2.5 to 4.5 MG.
+Construction Notice to Proceed was issued on September 24, 2018.
+Construction is ongoing Project costs incurred during the reporting period were approximately \$8,729,280.71 4 Rack 12 Storage Basin(s) Bidding of Control Measure - November 30, 2014.
 Achievement of Full Operation - October 31, 2017.
 Construction Notice to Proceed was issued on May 29, 2015.
 Achievement of Full Operation occurred on October 30, 2017.
 Construction continues on remaining punch list items.
-No costs were incurred during the reporting period.
-5 Rack 14 Storage Basin(s) Bidding of Control Measure - October 31, 2014.
+Project costs incurred during the reporting period were approximately \$1,797,341.65 5 Rack 14 Storage Basin(s) Bidding of Control Measure - October 31, 2014.
+Achievement of Full Operation - April 30, 2017.
 Project complete.
 All warranty work is complete.
-Final Pay Application is being No costs were incurred during the reporting
+Achievement of Full Operation occurred on January 3, 2017.
+Project costs incurred during the reporting period were approximately \$627.16 6 Rack 15 Storage Basin(s) Bidding of Control Measure - November 30, 2013.
+Achievement of Full Operation - October 31, 2015.
+Project complete.
+Final pay application was processed, and loan was closed.
+Project placed in service on October 30, 2015.
+Achievement of Full Operation occurred on February 17, 2016.
+No costs were incurred during the reporting period.